mickem/nscp-docs/docs/reference/windows/CheckEventLog.md

 #...
 TODO
 ```

-If we were to test this (and please do go ahead) we would start getting warning on the concole about no one listening to our events.
+If we were to test this (and please do go ahead) we would start getting warning on the console about no one listening to our events.

 But no we end up in a strange situation, how can we actually test this configuration?
 How can we generate messages in the windows eventlog?
-Fortunetly NSClient++ can help us there as well.
+Fortunately NSClient++ can help us there as well.

-execute the following to inser an error into the everntlog:
+execute the following to insert an error into the eventlog:

 ```
 # TODO
 ```

+## Enabling cache to check actively

+**TODO**

 # Queries